-Unless exempt under 65 Pa.C.S. § 13A06, lobbyists, lobbying firms, and principals must register biennially with the Department of State (Department).
+Unless exempt under 65 Pa.C.S. § 13A06, lobbyists, lobbying firms, and principals must register biennially with the Department.
 The most common exemptions from registration include:

-- \$13A06(4): "an individual whose economic consideration for lobbying, from all principals presented, does not exceed '\$2,500' [Effective January 1, 2017, the threshold increased to \$3,000]in the aggregate during any reporting period" and - \$13A06(5): an individual who engages in lobbying on behalf of the individual's employer of the lobbying represents less than 20 hours during any reporting period."
+- \$13A06(4): "an individual whose economic consideration for lobbying, from all principals presented, does not exceed '\$2,500' [Effective January 1, 2017, the threshold increased to \$3,000]in the aggregate during any reporting period" and - \$13A06(5): an individual who engages in lobbying on behalf of the individual's employer if the lobbying represents less than 20 hours during any reporting period."

 With the enactment of Act 2 of 2018, registration must be done electronically using the Department's computerized filing system.
 The fee to register is \$300, and must be received within five days of filing the registration statement.
-This registration statement must be filed within ten days of acting in any capacity as a lobbyist, lobbying firm or principal.
+This registration statement must be filed within 10 days of acting in any capacity as a lobbyist, lobbying firm or principal.
 See the definition of "engaging in lobbying" in the regulations at 51 Pa.
 Code § 51.1.
 A full list of registration exemptions can be found at 65 Pa.C.S. §13A06.

-With the enactment of Act 2 of 2018, effective April 16, 2018, registration must be done electronically using the Department's computerized filing system.
 The registration portal may be found at www.palobbyingservices.pa.gov.
-The registration statement must be filed within ten days of acting in any capacity as a lobbyist, lobbying firm or principal.
 Lobbyists who register must also supply a photo within five days of filing a registration statement.

-The fee to register is \$300, and must be received within five days of filing the registration statement.
 Registrants may pay the registration fee online with a credit card via the website or may pay by check.
-To pay by check, registrant must print a remittance form that has been pre-populated with their specific information and mail it along with the registration fee.
+To pay by check, registrant must print a remittance form that has been prepopulated with their specific information and mail it along with the registration fee.

-New Lobbying Activity for 2018
+New Lobbying Activity for 2020

-Reported 2018
+Reported 2020